RamyChams09/TRMIOT/Documentation/backendDoc.md

      C) TRM_getVacancy - when triggered, the function retrieves data from DynamoDB and sends it to frotend in order to display conference room vacancies

+     D) TRM_getOccupancy - when triggered, the function retrieves data from S3 Bucket und sends it to the frontend in order to display the room occupancy

   ## 6) DynamoDB table definition